connexcs/docs/docs/provider-ratecard.md

 **Provider Rate Cards** determine routing and billing for calls being placed by customers.
 Before configuring Provider Rate Cards, we suggest you review [**Rate Card Overview**](https://docs.connexcs.com/rate-card-building/) then [**Rate Card Setup**](https://docs.connexcs.com/video-guide/#rate-card-setup) in the ConnexCS Video Guide.

+## Provider Rate Card Functions

+**Bulk Edit** Select one or more Provider Cards and click **`Bulk Edit`** to modify multiple cards for settings such as Force Presentation, Dialing, Direction, and Billing Precision.

+**Delete** Delete a Provider rate card by selecting its name from the list and then clicking the trash bin icon.

 ## Overview
-**Name**: Click the name of the provider to see individual rate card and management options.
+**Name** Click the name of the provider to see individual rate card and management options.
 (If a Rate Card name shows a yellow warning or red alert, these will indicate details about the card.
 It may be stale or have some sort of error.)

-**Direction**: Cards are either *Termination* (calling out to PSTN) or *Origination* (DID numbers receiving calls from PSTN).
+**Direction** Cards are either *Termination* (calling out to PSTN) or *Origination* (DID numbers receiving calls from PSTN).
 Termination is the most common type of card used by ConnexCS customers.

-**Company**: Refers to the Provider, or Carrier, that the card is configured to use.
+**Company** Refers to the Provider, or Carrier, that the card is configured to use.

-**Currency**: The currency for the provider's region (typically USD, EUR, or GBP).
+**Currency** The currency for the provider's region (typically USD, EUR, or GBP).

-**?**: Lists dependent Child (or Customer) Rate Cards, which will be impacted by any changes made to the parent card.
+**?** Lists dependent Child (or Customer) Rate Cards, which will be impacted by any changes made to the parent card.
 Click on the [**Child Card**](https://docs.connexcs.com/customer-ratecard/) to view the configuration.

-**ID**: A system identifier that acts as a placeholder and prevents confusion between similarly named items.
+**ID** A system identifier that acts as a placeholder and prevents confusion between similarly named items.

-**Rule Count**: The number of rows in the Rate Card.
+**Rule Count** The number of rows in the Rate Card.

-## Provider Rate Card Management

-**Bulk Edit** Select one or more Provider Cards and click **`Bulk Edit`** to modify multiple cards for settings such as Force Presentation, Dialing, Direction, and Billing Precision.

-**Delete** - Delete a Provider rate card by selecting its name from the list and then clicking the trash bin icon.

-## Add New Provider Rate Cards
+## Create Provider Rate Cards
 Once created, new **Provider Rate Cards** are completed by either adding rows manually or uploading an existing file.

 1. Click the **`+`** button.
 3. Complete desired fields.
-(For details, see [**Provider Rate Card Settings**](https://docs.connexcs.com/provider-ratecard/#provider-rate-card-settings) below.)
+(For details, see [**Configure Provider Rate Card**](https://docs.connexcs.com/provider-ratecard/#configure-provider-rate-card) below.)
 4. Click **`Save`**.
 9. From here, you may add the Provider Rate Card manually or perform a Bulk Upload.